Satelliting/Sats-Splinterlands-Bot/README.md

 - How many decks does this come with?
   - At launch, the Battlebase will have over 65,000 possibilities of decks that it searches through.
 Premium members will be able to access the ever-expanding database that is updated nightly.
 Some bots will claim to have more, but the Battlebase is all UNIQUE deck combinations, not unique battles _cough_ _cough_.
+- Can this bot handle the infamous _Dragon_ splinter?
+  - Yes!
+It handles it perfectly.
+It knows how to handle it based on which splinters are available as well, not just picking dragon and then clicking buttons.
+It is actually pretty smart, this bot is.
 - Why doesn't the bot prioritize my quest?
   - Currently, the bot only can complete quests that deal with splinters.
 Neutral, Snipe, and Sneak quests are not accounted for at the moment.
 - Do I need to have my account _premium_ to use the bot?